NickSauer7/PricingLogicReview/README.md

 - SBQQ Package must be installed.

 ## What Does it Do?
-- Scans your QCP File for Field API Names
+- Scans your QCP File for Field API Names.
+Gathers unique list per method.
 - Checks Price Action target fields for API Names
 - Buckets referenced fields by Source
 - Orders referenced fields by Price Waterfall step